What Are Different Boxing Gloves Used For?

 Weight - The correct weight for intended use

-Let's look closer at the design behind the main types of boxing gloves, what they are used for, and how they compare to gloves from other combat sports.
+Let's look closer at the design behind the main types of boxing gloves, what are boxing gloves made of, what they are used for, and how they compare to gloves from other combat sports.

 Usually made of leather